intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Data Metamodel.md

     However some data may arrive late, often due to poor connectivity seen in remote locations, or when a data backlog is sent after the system is offline due to maintenance etc. The stream processors are able to align these late-arriving data with previously processed time windows.

-    The data is stored in a denormalised wide-column database for fast access by `API` services and transactional systems (OLTP).
+    The data is stored in a denormalised wide-column database for fast access by **API producer** services and transactional systems (OLTP).

 ### Secondary repositories